IRIS Awards 2023 – Celebrating young researchers and those that inspired them

 I am not ‘totally fine’ that only 16% of girls study Physics

-IRIS director responds to UK Social Mobility Commissioner’s claim that girls do not choose physics A-level because they dislike “hard maths”.
+IRIS director refutes UK Social Mobility Commissioner’s claim that hard maths puts girls off physics A-levels.

 The National Research and Innovation Accelerator – our plan to open up science for young people